Skip links

 Can Juvenile Records Be Sealed Before They Turn 21?

 Yes, juvenile criminal records can be sealed before the child turns 21, but only if three years have passed since the case was adjudicated.
 If a juvenile record is successfully sealed, the child can legally deny that the juvenile offense ever happened, even under oath.
-For more information about getting a juvenile record sealed before the age of 21, contact our Las Vegas juvenile crime attorney today for a free consultation.
+For more information about getting a juvenile record sealed before the age of 21, contact our Las Vegas juvenile crime attorney today for a consultation.

 Contact A Las Vegas Juvenile Crime Attorney Today

 If you or your child has been charged with a juvenile crime in Clark County, it’s crucial that you seek legal representation from a skilled and aggressive Las Vegas juvenile crime attorney as soon as possible.
 Legal proceedings in a juvenile case must begin within a short time frame after the alleged act is committed, so time is of the essence in many of these types of cases.
 If you’re like most, the Nevada juvenile justice system, laws, and the legal process can be overwhelming and difficult to understand.
 Luckily, the Spartacus Law Firm specializes in these types of juvenile cases and has the experience needed to secure the best possible outcome.
-Call our legal team today for a free consultation and to begin building a defense for your case.
+Call our legal team today for a consultation and to begin building a defense for your case.

 HOME